Niger: Ethnic groups

 As in most West African countries, Niger has a wide variety of ethnic groups.
-The ethnic makeup of Niger in 2001 was as follows: Hausa (55.4%), Zarma & Songhay (21%), Tuareg (9.3%), Fula (Peuls; Fulɓe) (8.5%), Kanuri Manga (4.7%), Tubu (0.4%), Arab (0.4%), Gourmantche (0.4%), other (0.1%).
-The Zarma and Songhay dominate the Dosso, Tillabéri, and Niamey regions, the Hausa dominate the Zinder, Maradi, and Tahoua regions, Kanuri Manga dominate the Diffa region, and Tuaregs dominate the Agadez region in Northern Niger.
+The ethnic makeup of Niger as per the 2001 census was as follows: Hausa (55.4%), Zarma & Songhay (21%), Tuareg (9.3%), Fula (Peuls; Fulɓe) (8.5%), Kanuri Manga (4.7%), Tubu (0.4%), Diffa Arabs (0.4%), Gourmantche (0.4%), other (0.1%).
+The Zarma and Songhay dominate the Dosso, Tillabéri, and Niamey regions; the Hausa dominate the Zinder, Maradi, and Tahoua regions; Kanuri Manga dominate the Diffa region; and Tuaregs dominate the Agadez region in northern Niger.

 Languages

-French, inherited from the colonial period, was the official language until 2025, when Hausa replaced its status.
-It is taught in school as a second language and serves as the administrative language.
-Niger joined the Organisation Internationale de la Francophonie in 1970, though it suspended cooperation with the group months after the 2023 coup.
+Hausa is the official language of Niger since the 2025 transitional charter.
+French, inherited from the colonial period, was the official language until 2025, when Hausa replaced its status as part of President Omar Tiani's decolonization efforts.
+In 1970, Niger was a founding member of the Agence de Coopération Culturelle et Technique (ACCT) which later went on to become the Organisation Internationale de la Francophonie (OIF); the convention that created the ACCT was signed in Niamey.
+However, Niger suspended cooperation with the OIF months after the 2023 coup.

-Niger has ten recognized national languages, namely Arabic, Buduma, Fulfulde, Gourmanchéma, Hausa, Kanuri, Zarma and Songhay, Tamasheq, Tassawaq and Tebu.
+In 2001, Niger under President Mamadou Tandja has ten recognized national languages, namely Arabic, Buduma, Fulfulde, Gourmanchéma, Hausa, Kanuri, Zarma and Songhay, Tamasheq, Tassawaq and Tebu.
 Each is spoken as a first language primarily by the ethnic group with which it is associated.
-Hausa and Zarma-Songhai, the two most spoken languages, are widely spoken throughout the country as first or second languages.

-French and English are classified as "working" languages.
+However, the 2025 transitional charter made Hausa the sole national language of the country while other languages were recognized as "being spoken in Niger".
+French and English are classified as the two working languages in the 2025 charter.

 Religion

-Niger is a secular country and separation of state and religion is guaranteed by Articles 3 and 175 of the 2010 Constitution, which dictate that future amendments or revisions may not modify the secular nature of the republic of Niger.
-Religious freedom is protected by Article 30 of the same constitution.
+Niger is a secular country, and separation of state and religion is guaranteed by Articles 3 and 175 of the 2010 Constitution, which dictate that future amendments or revisions may not modify the secular nature of the republic.
+Religious freedom is protected by Article 30.
 Islam, widespread in the region since the 10th century, has greatly shaped the culture and mores of the people of Niger.
 Islam is the most dominant religion, practiced by 99.3% of the population according to the 2012 census.

-The other two main religions of Niger are Christianity, practiced by 0.3% of the population, and Animism (traditional indigenous religious beliefs), practiced by 0.2% of the population.
-Christianity was established earlier in the country by missionaries during the French colonial years.
+The other two main religions of Niger are Christianity, practiced by 0.3% of the population, and animism (traditional indigenous religious beliefs), practiced by 0.2% of the population.
+Christianity was established by missionaries during the French colonial years.
 Other urban Christian expatriate communities from Europe and West Africa are also present.
-Religious persecution has flared in recent years in Niger; Christian charity Open Doors now lists Niger as the 37th-most difficult country in which to be a Christian on their World Watch List, 'reflecting how pressure is increasing on Christians in this [...] nation.'
+Religious persecution has flared in recent years; Christian charity Open Doors lists Niger as the 28th-most difficult country in which to be a Christian on their 2024 World Watch List.
 Relations between Muslims and Christians have generally been cordial, according to the respective representatives of Christian and Muslim groups in Niger.